-- Bowdlerization: The UK version (on both TV and DVD) edits the ending song "The Lord Loves a Hanging," as the UK censors don't find hanging suicides funny (and are afraid that impressionable viewers will off themselves this way, as they felt the song made hanging out to be "fun and risk-free").
+Bowdlerization: On BBC Two in the UK, the ending song "The Lord Loves a Hanging," is edited out, as the BBC censors don't find hanging suicides funny (and are afraid that teatime viewers will off themselves this way, as they felt the song made hanging out to be "fun and risk-free").

 Rubber Nipple Salesmen contains examples of...